Never on Sunday: Reception

 When the film was first released in Italy in 1960, the Committee for the Theatrical Review of the Italian Ministry of Cultural Heritage and Activities rated it as VM16, not suitable for children under 16.
 The committee also demanded dialogue modifications and the excision of explicit scenes.

+Bosley Crowther of The New York Times praised the movie as a "droll and robust spoof" and commended Mercouri's and Dassin's "superb" performances:It is the bouncing and beaming expansiveness with which Miss Mercouri endows this woman and the patience with which Mr. Dassin tries to urge her to simmer down, to assume a little moral decorum and abandon some of her non-intellectual and professional whims, that make for tremendous good humor.... **** While one might take some minor exception to the occasional illogic of the script, it's no use, since illogic is the human disposition most frankly acknowledged and happily applauded in this film.

 Home media

 MGM released Never on Sunday on VHS in 2000 as part of its Vintage Classics lineup.

+Stage adaptation

+Dassin and Mercouri adapted the film for Broadway as a musical, titled Illya Darling, starring Mercouri again in the title role.
+She was nominated for the Tony Award for Best Actress in a Musical for her performance.